Skip to content

 3. The embed — host backends

-The kernel doesn't care what HTTP router you use — host.App lets you mount it under any path, alongside your existing routes.
+The kernel mounts onto a Fiber router — app.Mount(fiberApp.Group("/api")) plugs the dynamic CRUD, metadata, options and metrics routes under any prefix, alongside your existing routes.
 A typical main.go is under 60 lines.

 4. The surface — host frontends